olivicmic/lal/README.md

 ### is

-lal.is.image and lal.is.doc take simple mimetype strings and return true if the matches any from the list below.
-Very basic.
-More may be added later.
+lal.is.image and lal.is.doc take simple mimetype strings and return a shortned file type if the matches any from the list below.
+If there is no match it returns false.

 #### images